herveaurel/HomeAssistant/README.md

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/01.jpg)

+1. Themes :
-1. THEMES : I have created two distinct themes, and I switch between them using automation based on sunlight.
+I have created two distinct themes, and I switch between them using automation based on sunlight.

+2. Televison :
-2. TELEVISION : The television card is a massive effort in button card template and sensor template.
+The television card is a massive effort in button card template and sensor template.
 I am pleased with the outcome!
 For this card, you need :
    - sensor template
    -  template button card `base`